-If you have the early stage of diabetic retinopathy (nonproliferative), your health care provider may see:
+If you have the early stage of diabetic retinopathy (nonproliferative), the eye doctor may see:

-If you have more advanced retinopathy (proliferative), your health care provider may see:
+If you have advanced retinopathy (proliferative), the eye doctor may see:

-People with the earlier form (nonproliferative) of diabetic retinopathy may not need treatment.
-However, they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.
+Persons with early diabetic retinopathy may not need treatment.
+But they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.

 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.

 Laser eye surgery creates small burns in the retina where there are abnormal blood vessels.
 This process is called photocoagulation.
-It is used to keep vessels from leaking or to get rid of abnormal, fragile vessels.
+It is used to keep vessels from leaking or to shrink abnormal vessels.